811

 What’s the difference between calling 811 and calling the local health centre?

 You may get the same advice from 811 as you would from your local nurse or doctor.
+There are limitations to what a registered nurse can provide by phone, and at times it will be recommended that callers seek in person care, but they can provide advice for the period between your ailment and the time your able to see a health care professional where advice can be very helpful.
 However, with 811 you may be able to get advice faster because your local health care provider may have other patients with more serious health conditions that need to be seen first.
 811 is ideal for answering questions that are not emergencies.
 811 provides a standardized symptom-based assessment and can help callers decide if they should see their health care provider, or if they can manage their symptoms at home.

 Do other Canadians use telephone nursing services?